Sunak warns Labour government would be ‘disaster’ as he battles to save campaign

 His latest intervention comes with him under pressure from within the Conservative Party to take a tougher stance against those being investigated by the Gambling Commission for betting on the election date.

-According to extracts of his speech briefed to the Daily Mail, Mr Sunak will say: “We have ten days to take our message to every corner of the United Kingdom.
+According to extracts of his speech briefed to the Daily Mail, Mr Sunak will say: “We have 10 days to take our message to every corner of the United Kingdom.

 “To make the argument that this country needs lower taxes, not £2,000 more taxes for every working family.